woossi0/suite/docs/usermanual/source/installation/mrsid/index.rst

 #.
 Navigate to:  http://data.opengeo.org/gdal_support/ .

 #.
-Download the file that matches the version of the OpenGeo Suite (e.g. :file:`mrsid_win_25.zip` for version 2.5).
+Download the file that matches the version of the OpenGeo Suite (e.g. :file:`mrsid_win_30.zip` for version 3.0).

    .. note:: This file requires 32-bit Java/Tomcat.

 #.
-Extract the contents of this archive to the location where the GDAL libraries were extracted (see :ref:`dataadmin.gdal`)
+Extract the contents of this archive to the location where the GDAL libraries were extracted (see :ref:`dataadmin.gdal`).

 #.
 Restart Tomcat.